Treatment for ulcerative colitis depends on how severe the condition is and how often your symptoms flare up.

 Treating severe flare-ups

-While mild or moderate flare-ups can usually be treated at home, more severe flare-ups should be managed in hospital to minimise the risk of dehydration, malnutrition and potentially fatal complications, such as your colon rupturing.
+While mild or moderate flare-ups can usually be treated at home, more severe flare-ups should be managed in hospital to minimise the risk of dehydration and potentially fatal complications, such as your colon rupturing.

-In hospital, you will be given medication and fluids intravenously (directly into a vein).
-The medication you have will usually be a type of corticosteroid or an immunosuppressant medication called ciclosporin.
+In hospital, you will be given medication and sometimes fluids intravenously (directly into a vein).
+The medication you have will usually be a type of corticosteroid or an immunosuppressant medication called infliximab or ciclosporin.

 Ciclosporin works in the same way as other immunosuppressant medications (see above) – by reducing the activity of the immune system.
 However, it is more powerful than the medications used to treat milder cases of ulcerative colitis and starts to work much sooner (normally within a few days).